gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

 Prepare the PEG molecule
 ========================

-Download the *peg.gro* file for the PEG molecule by clicking |download_H2O.data|.
-The *peg.gro* file can be visualized using vmd, by typing in a terminal:
+Download the |peg-gro| file for the PEG molecule by clicking.
+The **peg.gro** file can be visualized using VMD, by typing in a terminal:

-.. |download_H2O.data| raw:: html

-   <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level2/stretching-a-polymer/cubic-box/peg.gro" target="_blank">here</a>

 .. code-block:: bash